vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 }
 ```

-So far so good.
-Everything is memoized and caches, once written, stay so forever.
-The next step is crucial.
-There's a coordination effort required
-between cache eviction and new data arrival.
-We therefore introduce a new
-abstraction that I will unapologetically call a `Repository`
+We have made progress by memoizing and caching everything.
+Once written, the cache remains indefinitely.
+The next step is crucial because we need to coordinate cache eviction with the arrival of new data.
+To achieve this, we will introduce a new abstraction called a `Repository`:

 ```java
 public class Repository {